Ecological-Complexity-Lab/Sequential_LP/for_HPC/README.md

 ## Input
 running the tool (via HPC) should be as follews: \
-Go to the terminal and log into the HPC then into the relevant node (using ssh). \
+Go to the terminal and log into the HPC then into the relevant node (bhn1089, using ssh). \
 use `cd` to navigate to the folder of the tool \
 `cd ../../project/software/Sequential_LP`